-Click Slave Status on the Phone Directory Database dialog box to view the status of all the slave units in your VOIP network (Send Status Report to Master must be enabled on the Slave).
-The Phone Number of each Slave displays with its IP Address, current line status, and the description of the phone number.
+The Slave Status button on the Phone Directory Database dialog box allows you to view the status of all the slave units in your VOIP network (Send Status Report to Master must be enabled on the Slave).
+The Phone Number of each Slave is displayed with its IP Address, current line status, and the description of the phone number.